 That’s it, guys!

-Now we know a liitle more about the history of Rio de Janeiro.
+Now we know a little more about Rio de Janeiro history!

 See you later!